PonyWarrior/PonyAltar/README.md

 ### Additional features

-You can force Chaos, Selene and Artemis to spawn like regular gods.
+You can force Chaos, Selene, Artemis and Athena, to spawn like regular gods.
 Artemis will only appear in Erebus, Oceanus and Ephyra however.